darena-solutions/bluebuttonpro-public/docs/source/grants.rst

 User
    Users are specific user accounts that can log into the system.
 Usually, grants that are applied to a specific user indicate that they require a specific role that should be different from a related group.
-As an example, all users of an organization will contain the ``write`` role, but it may be necessary that a few individuals in that organization require the ``admin`` role.
+As an example, all users of an organization will contain the ``Write`` role, but it may be necessary that a few individuals in that organization require the ``Administrator`` role.
 In this case, separate grants for each individual user will need to be :ref:`created <grants-creating-grants>`.

 Person
    Grants can be applied to :doc:`person <person>` resources.
 In this case, all users that have an association